 - Miscellaneous costs relating to your injuries

-You could potentially receive non-economic damages, particularly if your injuries require extensive medical treatments or have long-lasting consequences for your health.
-Non-economic damages can include:
+You could potentially receive additional compensation, particularly if your injuries require extensive medical treatments or have long-lasting consequences for your health.
+Additional financial awards can include:

 - Pain and suffering